ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 ## Executive summary

-Nachet Interactive is currently working on improving the effectiveness and user experience of detecting regulated seeds.
-To achieve this goal, the AI Lab is implementing various AI models that can perform tasks such as seed detection in an image or seed classification.
+We are currently working on improving Nachet Interactive's effectiveness and user experience for detecting regulated seeds.
+To achieve this goal, we are implementing various AI models that can perform tasks such as seed detection in an image or seed classification.
 These models can work together or independently to enhance the accuracy of the results.
 When combined with other models, each